Steven-Kha/362-Dating-Database/README.md

 10/15: v1.2 First attempt at GUI implemented in file MainGui.
 Uses tkinter to create buttons. <-Kyle

 10/18: v1.2.1 Added buttons for all previous menu choices <-Kyle

+10/18: v1.3 Added last time user was logged in and ability to deactivate profile <- Kyle